simolus3/drift/docs/docs/schema.md

 ```

 !!! tip "Table Naming"
     Table classes should be named in plural form (e.g., `Superheros`, `Categories`).
-This convention typically results in better-named generated classes.
-For more details, refer to the [Naming](#naming) section.
+This convention generally leads to more appropriately named generated classes.
+For more information, see the [Naming](#naming) section.

 ## Columns